JacoboNeuro/UnSrWolo/README.md

 Hey.
 I do stuff with brains and computers sometimes.
+I suppose I'll store some stuff here.